wslutilities/wslu/README.md

 **Depedency:**

 - `bc` if you want to use `wslsys`;
-- `lsb-release` if you are using OpenSUSE and SUSE Linux Enterprise Server(SLES).
+- `lsb-release` and `hostname` if you are using OpenSUSE and SUSE Linux Enterprise Server(SLES).
+  > **why?**
+  > The WSL version of OpenSUSE and SUSE Linux Enterprise Server(SLES) is simplified too much so that they do not contain this basic feature.
 **Ubuntu**

 Download the package from [release](https://github.com/patrick330602/wslu/releases) and install it using `sudo dpkg -i wslu*`.